cdrummey216/whoami/whoami.md

 For this analogy to work, the _mind_ must also have a value.
 The inputs into the _mind_ are ultimately memories of distinct experiences, like stored data in a database.
 Our memories are stream of experiences that compound one upon the other over the course of our lives.
 From the day we are born until the day we reach the fullness of our life, we are creating new memories on new experiences.
 What, then, is the value of 'self'?
 What is the value of 'self-expression'?

 ## A Formula for Identity

 An identity is one of a kind.
 An identity belongs to itself.
-An identity is a testimony of the sense of self. *Who we are* are the things that we value in our lives and, most often, these things are the qualities, beliefs, and ideals that we model our selves after in our day to day interactions.
+An identity is the testimony of the sense of self. *Who we are* are the things that we value in our lives and, most often, these things are the qualities, beliefs, and ideals that we model our selves after in our day to day interactions.
 As each life extends from the first days across the intervening years to the final moments, we are expressing our selves through our identities in the words we choose and the actions we decide to take.
 In this way, identity is the highest means of self-expression and self-expression is a reflection of our inner most self.

 How can you understand your self without understanding what your identity is? _Identity is your composition, the combination of your distinct experiences and unique perspcetive on life._

 Everyone possesses an identity.
 Everyone has a distinct identity.
 In software development, an identity is a unique identifier assign to a single record in a database.
 This identity cannot be duplicated or copied and solely exists to identify a single record.

 ## Exercising Free Will

 Does this mean that you will always respond the same way to similar situations?
 Does this mean that I will not grow and change and right the wrongs of my past?

 No, and free will is that choice that is made to do it differently next time.
 To change, to learn and grow from experience is an exercise in free will.
 The self acts willfully when it decides to modify its response based on past experiences.
 For example, an alcoholic's 'self' is impeded and disrupted by the desire for alcohol.
 A sober alcoholic has committed to themselves that they will no longer imbibe.
 A decision to live differently than how one has lived in the past and to ignore and control desire.